 Giving Answers

-A tremendous added value is given in explicitly answering your readers' questions on your pages.
-With your reader’s potential question in mind, you’re creating content that meets your audience’s needs.
-Search engines may render your content in knowledge panels or other rich text results on the SERPs generated if you answer potential questions.
+Answering your readers' questions directly on your pages adds huge value.
+When you write with a possible question in mind, you naturally produce content that meets your audience’s needs.
+As a bonus, search engines may then show your answers in knowledge panels or other rich results on the SERPs.

-Your content’s complexity level should be deep enough to thoroughly answer the user’s question.
-The tricky part is figuring out how specific your content should be.
+The complexity of your content should be deep enough to fully answer the user’s question - but no deeper.
+The tricky part is working out how specific your content needs to be.

-If you want to provide more value than your competitors, you can still throw more words at it to achieve an arbitrary word count.
-Some queries, such as "what is the fastest land mammal" has a relatively straightforward answer, whereas other questions, like "why is the cheetah the fastest" may warrant a more in-depth explanation.
+If you want to give more value than your competitors, do not simply add more words to hit some arbitrary word count.
+Some queries - for example, "what is the fastest land mammal" - have a short, simple answer.
+Other questions - such as "why is the cheetah the fastest land mammal" - need a more detailed explanation.

 Summarized